Electro-Harmonix Micro POG Review

 Who is it for?

 I recommend this pedal for most guitarists simply because it can be used in a wide range of situations.
-Being able to simulate a bass guitar on demand is a great option every guitarist should be have.
+Being able to simulate a bass guitar on demand is a great option every guitarist who writes music should have.
 Laying down your own backing bass track with a looper pedal can really give you freedom in songwriting and jamming.
 There are plenty of songs that use this effect and it’s a great way to try something creative so I really recommend the Micro POG for most guitarists.

 Who isn’t it for?

-The only time I wouldn’t recommend the Micro POG is for any guitarist looking at using it to produce a organ like tone.
+The only time I wouldn’t recommend the Micro POG is for any guitarist looking at using it to produce an organ-like tone.
 You will read and hear that a lot of people do use the POG for that use, but that was before the B9 Organ Machine came out.
 If you want a pedal to create an organ tone, the B9 Organ Machine should really be the option you consider.
 While the Micro POG can achieve that sound more or less, it’s nowhere near as good as the Organ Machine.

 How to get the most out of the EHX Micro POG